 Matthew is an expert in European energy policy and regulation, and has advised a number of Europe’s largest energy companies on projects ranging from interconnectors to the geopolitics of oil and gas.
 He has also worked with a number of multinationals and investors across sub-Saharan Africa, helping them understand macro political and economic trends to inform investment decisions.

 Read posts by Matthew on the Global Counsel blog.

 Tom advises Global Counsel’s investor clients on navigating UK and EU politics, policy and regulatory frameworks.
 Tom specialises in health, education and business services policy and also works across financial services, energy and TMT.
 He advises investors on political risk and opportunity at the point of investment and on strategies to accommodate the consequences of political change throughout the investment cycle.

 Tom has ten years’ experience in UK politics, working in the Westminster Parliament and then for a political consultancy advising the private equity community.
 Tom has advised on over 50 private equity deals, on both the buy and sell side, across a range of sectors and geographies.

-Alexander is Global Counsel’s lead advisor on Russia and the CIS and has sectoral expertise in the TMT, pharmaceuticals, aviation and travel industries.
+Alexander is Global Counsel’s lead advisor on Russia, the CIS, Central and Eastern Europe.
+He has sectoral expertise in the TMT, pharmaceuticals, aviation and travel industries.
 He has advised Global Counsel clients on Russian market entry, the impact of Russian sanctions and navigating Russian policymaking.
 He also handles media relations for Global Counsel.

 Prior to joining Global Counsel, Alexander worked as chief UK correspondent at the leading Russian news agency, RIA Novosti, since 2003.
 Before that, he worked for RIA Novosti in Moscow and Prague.